dldk-gael/lm-heuristic/README.md

 - **tree_search.random.RandomSearch** implements a naive search that randomly sample the tree to find the best leaf.

-- **benchmark** : define an experimentation framework.
+- **benchmark** define an experimentation framework.
 It take as input : a list of tree search strategy, a tree dataset, perform different type of evaluation on it and store the results all of the experiments in a panda dataframe.

+- **generation** specifies some modules to quickly generate text from grammar or transformers.

 ## Examples